bluz71/bash-seafly-prompt/README.md

 export SEAFLY_GITSTATUS_DIR=/location/of/gitstatus
 ```

+Be aware, unlike _git-status-fly_ which is just a standard executable run once
+per prompt update, _gitstatus_ on the other hand is a daemon process that will
+launch once on shell startup and will then be interacted with via IPC per prompt
+update.
+The _gitstatus_ daemon startup will incur a 5 to 10ms cost.

 Git Performance
 ---------------

 _seafly_ provides three ways to gather Git status, either of the two previous
 utilities: _git-status-fly_, _gitstatus_, or a fallback method which collates
-details using the `git` command.
+details using just the `git` command.

 Which to use?
+See the following performance results and decide.

-Performance metrics are listed for these four repositories:
+Performance metrics are listed for the following four repositories:

 - _dotfiles_, small repository with 189 managed files
 - _rails_, medium repository with 4,574 managed files